DigitalCommons/land-explorer-back-end/readme.md

  - The files `routes/database.test.ts` and `routes/maps.test.ts` contain good examples of UTs
  - In VS Code, install the extensions:
    - _ES6 Mocha Snippets_ to make writing test boilerplate code faster
-   - _Mocha Test Explorer_ to run individual tests from sidebar
+   - _Mocha Test Explorer_ to run individual tests from sidebar.
+Note, this extension sometimes doesn't catch exceptions that occur between tests, so you should also occasionally run `npm test` manually.

 ## APIs